Shubham0315/docker-CLI/InterviewQue.md

 -
 - Docker is a containerization platform that provides easy way to containerize your applications, which means, using Docker you can build container images, run the images to create containers and also push these containers to container regestries such as DockerHub, Quay.io and so on.
 - In simple words, you can understand as containerization is a concept or technology and Docker Implements Containerization
+- Allows developers to package their apps into images that run on containers (Images are like apps and containers are like servers)

 **Docker Architecture**
 - Using docker client we(users) run some docker commands(through CLI) which are received by docker daemon